noob-coder10/todo-app/README.md

 • User can add any task, edit the task and also delete the task.
 Every time a task is added or modified, the current date and timestamp will be captured and added to the task description.

-• User can toggle 6 pre-defined beautiful themes also.
+• User can toggle between six pre-defined beautiful themes also.

-• All user's data will be stored in the localstorage of that browser.
+• Here user's data will be stored in the localstorage of that browser.

 ## Tech Stack